petrus-v/nextcloud-s3-backup/README.md

 - re-create file tree
 - snapshot like
-- multiple backend tree (to manage access write)
+- multiple storage tree (to manage access write)

 This tool is not designed for